 Respondents were fairly uncertain regarding the distinction between reporting standards under Law 25, where an incident presents a risk of serious injury, and under PIPEDA, were an incident presents a real risk of serious harm.
-52 per cent of respondents rated their confidence in their understanding at a 5 or below, with a mode of 5.

-of respondents reported that it was a source of concern that the names of organizations that report confidentiality incidents to the CAI may be published.
+52 per cent of of respondents reported that it was a source of concern that the names of organizations that report confidentiality incidents to the CAI may be published.